Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-War in Iraq, abductions in Nigeria, armed attacks in Somalia - DW takes a look at eight radical terrorist groups like ISIS, Boko Haram and Al-Shabaab wreaking havoc in North Africa and the Middle East.
+War in Iraq, abductions in Nigeria, armed attacks in Somalia - DW takes a look at eight radical terrorist groups like IS, Boko Haram and Al-Shabab wreaking havoc in North Africa and the Middle East.

 Boko Haram: The name of the Islamist terrorist organization Boko Haram means "Western education is sin."
 They are mostly active in the majority Muslim north of Nigeria, and are committed to the introduction of sharia law across the country.
 The group attracted a significant amount of media attention with their recent kidnappings of school girls.
 Dire poverty and unemployment in northern Nigeria makes it easy for Boko Haram's leaders to recruit new fighters.
 The Nigerian security forces are no match for the heavily armed terrorists.
 Since 2003, thousands of people have been killed in attacks on security forces, government agencies, churches and schools.
 Around 2,000 people were killed in Boko Haram attacks in the first four months of 2014 alone.